14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \int_A\TPE + \KE dA \end{align} \]

-conservative if there is no mass flow across the lateral edges of $A$.
-The $\APE$ is the fraction of the $\TPE$ that could be converted into kinetic energy, i.e
+is conservative if no mass flux occurs across the lateral boundaries of $A$.
+The $\APE$ is the fraction of the $\TPE$ that could be converted into kinetic energy, i.e.,

 \[ \begin{align} \APE \coloneqq \int_A\TPE - \TPE_{\text{min}}dA, \end{align} \]

-where is meant the minimum potential energy of all hydrostatic states that can be reached from the initial state by adiabatic rearrangement without producing overadiabatic gradients.
+where what is meant is the minimum of the potential energy of all hydrostatic states that can be reached from the initial state by adiabatic rearrangement without producing superadiabatic gradients.
 Here, the particles move along the isentropes and after such a rearrangement, all state variables only depend on the vertical coordinate, since otherwise pressure gradients would exist that would work towards this (the Coriolis force does no work, therefore has no energetic relevance and therefore does not have to be taken into account for this consideration).
-If you designate the fields of the state of minimum potential energy by primed quantities, you can make a note
+If one denotes the fields of the state of minimum potential energy by primed quantities, one can write

 \[ \begin{align} \int_A\TPE_\text{min}dA &\approx A\newoverline{p'\left(z_S\right)z_S} + \frac{Ac^{(p)2}}{gp_0^{R_d/c^{(p)}}\left(c^{(p)} + R_d\right)}\newoverline{\theta'\left(z_S\right)p'\left(z_S\right)^{1 + \frac{R_d}{c^{(p)}}}} + \frac{Ac^{(p)2}}{gp_0^{R_d/c^{(p)}}\left(c^{(p)} + R_d\right)}\int_{\newoverline{\theta_S}}^\infty\newoverline{p'\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}}d\theta.\tag{14.48}\label{eq:ape_deriv_2} \end{align} \]

-The first two terms on the right-hand sides of the equations (14.45) and (14.48) refer exclusively to the surface; their difference is abbreviated as $C$.
-This gives you
+The first two terms on the right-hand sides of Eqs.
+(14.45) and (14.48) refer exclusively to the surface; their difference is abbreviated as $C$.
+One thus obtains

 \[ \begin{align} \APE \approx C + \frac{Ac^{(p)2}}{gp_0^{R_d/c^{(p)}}\left(c^{(p)} + R_d\right)}\int_{\newoverline{\theta_S}}^\infty\newoverline{p\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}} - \newoverline{p'\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}}d\theta. \end{align} \]